Blendify/blender-manual/blender_docs/manual/render/eevee/render_settings/indirect_lighting.rst

 While not strictly correct, all lighting that is not coming straight out from a light object is considered as indirect lighting in Eevee.
-That means distant HDRI lighting (or World) is considered as indirect lighting.
+That means distant :term:`HDRI` lighting (or World) is considered as indirect lighting.
 Mesh objects using an Emission node are also considered as indirect lighting.

 In Eevee, indirect lighting is separated into two component: Diffuse and Specular.